opensearch-project/project-website/_posts/2024-05-01-develop-guideline-multiple-data-source-in-opensearch-and-plugins.md

 }
 ```

-### 1.4 Step 4: Register server-side APIs with OpenSearch and the multiple data sources client
+### Step 4: Register server-side APIs with OpenSearch and the multiple data sources client

-Each connected OpenSearch cluster will receive a data source ID (a UUID), and this data source ID is used in Dashboards to uniquely identify the connected cluster.
-In order to register server-side APIs, you can first set up the API route, as shown below, with `dataSourceId` as an optional query parameter.
-This route handler will be invoked when a GET request is made to a URL matching the path below.
-If `dataSourceId` is not empty, then you can use the multiple data sources client to query the remote cluster based on the `dataSourceId`.
-Otherwise, you should use the OpenSearch client to query from the local cluster.
-For more information about the multiple data sources client, please refer to [Multi Data Source Client Management](https://github.com/opensearch-project/OpenSearch-Dashboards/blob/main/docs/multi-datasource/client_management_design.md).
+Each connected OpenSearch cluster receives a unique data source ID (UUID), which OpenSearch Dashboards uses to identify the cluster.
+To register server-side APIs, set up the API route with `dataSourceId` as an optional query parameter, as shown in the following configuration.
+This route handler will be invoked for GET requests matching the specified path.
+If `dataSourceId` is provided, use the multiple data sources client to query the remote cluster based on the ID.
+Otherwise, use the OpenSearch client to query the local cluster.
+Refer to [Multi Data Source Client Management](https://github.com/opensearch-project/OpenSearch-Dashboards/blob/main/docs/multi-datasource/client_management_design.md) for more information on the multiple data sources client.
 ```
 import { IRouter } from '../../../../src/core/server';
 import { schema } from '@osd/config-schema';